-- Services to treat your illness or injury are not available in the hospital or nursing facility where you are an inpatient. - Transportation starts where an injury or illness took place or first needed emergency care. - Transportation ends at the nearest facility equipped to furnish emergency - Transportation is for the purpose of emergency treatment. - Transportation takes you to the nearest facility equipped to furnish emergency treatment.
+- Services to treat your illness or injury are not available in the hospital or nursing facility where you are an inpatient. - Transportation starts where an injury or illness took place or first needed emergency care. - Transportation ends at the nearest facility equipped to furnish emergency care. - Transportation is for the purpose of emergency treatment. - Transportation takes you to the nearest facility equipped to furnish emergency treatment.

-Please note: Air ambulance is limited to transportation within the state of Hawaii except as described in the next section labeled "Ambulance (air) - to the Continental United States".
+Please note: Air ambulance is limited to intra-island or inter-island transportation within the state of Hawaii.